peterhcharlton/info/safer_wearables/sops/recruitment/inviting_potential_pts.md

 # Inviting Potential Participants
 {: .no_toc }

-This page describes processes taken by GP Practices to invite potential participants.
+This page describes processes taken by GP Practices to invite potential participants. _The study team are happy to help with any of these steps._
 {: .fs-6 .fw-300 }

 ## Table of contents